klipsey/DriverMod/README.md

 ## Known Issues
 - Some weapons are missing icons or descriptions for their abilities
+- Goat Hoof display is backwards
+- Incompatibility with MirroredStages

 ___

 ## Changelog

+`1.6.4`
+- Actually implemented the previous bugfixes
+- Added unique animations for aiming with any of the pistol focused passives
+- Held weapon is now shown on your back while skateboarding

 `1.6.3`
 - Another handful of bugfixes from .score